case-contract-testing/contract-case/packages/documentation/docs/defining-contracts/relaxing-tests.md

 ### Improving your contract

 ContractCase has a number of convenience methods and approaches for writing tests concisely and without need for intensive maintenance effort.
-See the [convenience methods for easy contract writing](/docs/best-practices/convenient-definitions) section if you'd like to read more.
+See the section on [convenient definitions](./convenient-definitions.md) for more information.

 ### Next steps